ossf/package-analysis/docs/data_schema.md

 #### `comments`
 List of comments found in the file.
 Each record contains the following fields:
 `text` - Raw comment text

-### `signals` object

-#### `identifier_lengths`
-Counts of lengths of identifiers listed in the parsing section.
-This is represented as a list of (length, count) pairs in the same format as the line_lengths field above.

-#### `string_lengths`
-Counts of lengths of string literals listed in the parsing section.
-This is represented as a list of (length, count) pairs in the same format as the line_lengths field above.

-#### `suspicious_identifiers`
-Identifiers which match one of a list of inbuilt rules.
-Each record contains the following fields:
-`name` - Identifier name as reported in the parsing section `rule` - Name of the rule that the identifier name matched against

-#### `escaped_strings`
-String literals which contain a lot of escape characters.
-Each record contains the following fields:
-`value` - String value as defined in the parsing section `raw` - Raw value as defined in the parsing section `levenshtein_dist` - Levenshtein distance between the value and the raw representation.
-This is a crude measure of how much ‘escaping’ there is in the string.

-#### `base64_strings`
-Substrings of string literals that match a base64-like regex

-#### `hex_strings`
-Substrings of at least 16 hexadecimal digits found in string literals

-#### `ip_addresses`
-Substrings of string literals that match an IP address-like regex (both IPv4 and IPv6)

-#### `urls`
-Substrings of string literals that match an URL-like regex